 The Megalopolis Saxophone Orchestra:

-When the French scholar Jean Gottmann (1915-1994) was asked about his first trip to the eastern seaboard of America in 1942, the most striking feature he discovered was "the density of great cities along this coast, from Boston to Washington…it resulted obviously from the coalescence, recently achieved, of a chain of metropolitan areas, each of which grew around a substantial urban nucleus.
+When the French scholar Jean Gottmann (1915-1994) was asked about his first trip along the Northeastern Seaboard of America in 1942, the most striking feature he discovered was "the density of great cities along this coast, from Boston to Washington…it resulted obviously from the coalescence, recently achieved, of a chain of metropolitan areas, each of which grew around a substantial urban nucleus.
 The super-metropolitan character of this vast area, the greatest such growth ever observed, called for a special name.
 We chose the word ‘Megalopolis’...”

-If you would like to make a tax-deductible donation towards the MSO and its future projects, please visit here.
+Supported by the Boston Opportunity Fund, in-kind contributions, and generous donors, the MSO is a 501(c)(3) tax-exempt organization.
+If you would like to make a tax-deductible donation to the MSO and its future projects, please visit here.